Exercise: Linear model with single categorical explanatory variable

 # generalised least squares.
 This is not something we will do on this course but will cover in a more advanced statistics course!

-11. This is an optional question and really just for information.
+12. This is an optional question and really just for information.
 I’ll give you the code in the solutions so don’t overly stress about this!
 Use Google (yep, this is OK!) to figure out how to plot your fitted values and 95% confidence intervals.
 Try Googling the gplots package or the effects package.

 Alternatively, have a go at using our old trusty predict() function to calculate the fitted values and standard errors.
-Add the fitted values and 95% confidence intervals to a plot of bird abundance and graze level (to add your upper and lower confidence intervals will need to use either the segments() or arrows() function).
+Add the fitted values and 95% confidence intervals to a plot of bird abundance and graze level (to add your upper and lower confidence intervals you will need to use either the segments() or arrows() function).

 Or we can even use the ggplot2 package.
 Check out the solutions code if you’re thoroughly confused!